SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Save the access policy.

 ### Update the function app's settings to read from the key vault

+Remember those Secret URIs you copied to notepad earlier?
+Great; time to put them to use.

+First, you'll want to re-format each of them so that they're using the Key Vault formatting.
+This format is `@Microsoft.KeyVault(SecretUri={Uri})`.

+So, if your URI was `https://myvault.vault.azure.net/secrets/mysecret/ec96f02080254f109c51a1f14cdb1931`, your formatted text should become `@Microsoft.KeyVault(SecretUri=https://myvault.vault.azure.net/secrets/mysecret/ec96f02080254f109c51a1f14cdb1931)`.

+Now that we have the right format, we're ready to update our app settings with this.

+* Open the Function App's settings within the Azure Portal

 ## Updating the readability of the blob so we can access it from the blog